Twingate-Labs/saml_service_provider/readme.md

 #### Access the application

-- Access the login page the app in the browser:
+- Access the login page the app in the browser

   [http://localhost:8000/saml2/login](http://localhost:8000/saml2/login)